Xayah Build Guide by CantParry

 Unreliable engage, but nice sustain and poke.
 She can peel quite well in the late game, but her focus will be damage rather than peel and engage.

 Swain is a menace in-lane.
-High pressure and easy CC, but can't do much when behind.
-No peel.
+High pressure and easy CC.
+Little peel.

 Reliable engage and peel.